Cybercrime Investigations: A Comprehensive Resource for Everyone

 - Chapter 20 Conclusion

-The book also contains interesting and informative tables, figures, and diagrams.
-Some of the diagrams feature original art in the cartoon characters.
+The book also contains interesting and informative tables, figures, diagrams, and even cartoons with original art.